 I live on a busy road and every day we have trouble getting out of our drive.
 Although there's stationary traffic often only 50m down the road, other motorists will literally drive around you to keep going.
 They just won't take the five seconds to gently apply the brakes, flash their lights and let me pull out.

-It drives me nuts and is a it of a reflection of society today.
+It drives me nuts and it's a reflection of society today.

 I tend to be the opposite (much to my wife's dismay sometimes) - I let everybody out.
-It costs me nothing, gets them out of a potentially tricky (or even dangerous) situation and I get a bit of a buzz as a result of the smile or jolly wave that tends to follow.
+It costs me nothing, gets them out of a potentially tricky (or even dangerous) situation, and I get a bit of a buzz as a result from the smile or jolly wave that tends to follow.